Bucs pass rusher not impressed with Chiefs upgraded offensive line - NewsBreak

 But Buccaneers outside linebacker Shaquil Barrett, who had one of three sacks on Chiefs quarterback Patrick Mahomes, said he is not impressed with the upgrades.

-“I really don’t think its to much of a difference.
+“I really don’t think it’s too much of a difference.
 I think we have a lot of favorable matchups.
 I think we have an opportunity to really dominate the game.
 We got an opportunity to really impose our will as pass rushers and edge rushers this game.
 We can really have a coming out party.”How the improved Chiefs defense stacks up with the Bucs revered defense

 Despite feeling an advantage over the Chiefs’ offensive line, the two-time Super Bowl champion knows the threat that is Mahomes, who drew the praise of many with his play in their last matchup.